grafana/loki/docs/sources/operations/shuffle-sharding.md

 By default all Loki queriers can execute received queries for any given tenant.

-When shuffle sharding is enabled by setting `-frontend.max-queriers-per-tenant` to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.
+When shuffle sharding is enabled by setting `-frontend.max-queriers-per-tenant` to a value higher than 0 and lower than the number of available queriers, only a specified number of queriers will execute queries for a single tenant.

 NOTE: this option is only available when using the query-frontend (with or without scheduler).